FAQ: Family Leave Insurance

 This gives us an average weekly wage of $404.

-If Steve is taking his leave on a day by day basis, he will receive 1/7 of his weekly benefit rate for each day he claims: $38 per day.
+If Steve is taking his leave on a day by day basis, he will receive 1/7 of his weekly benefit rate for each day he claims.

-You may receive benefits for up to six weeks (42 days) during a 12-month period, starting on the first day of your leave, or until you receive benefits equal to one-third (1/3) of your total wages during your base year, whichever is less.
+Claims established prior to July 1, 2020 may receive benefits for up to six weeks (42 days) during a 12-month period, starting on the first day of leave, or until you receive benefits equal to one-third (1/3) of your total wages during your base year, whichever is less.

 If you have not claimed your maximum benefit amount, you may reestablish a claim within the same 12-month period to care for a different family member, or during or following employment with a different employer.